2 Belgen: History

 The band was founded in 1982 in Ghent by singer-guitarist Rembert De Smet (who later also focused on synthesizer) and drummer Herman Celis.
 Their band name literally translates to 2 Belgians, which "was the only thing we had in common", as they explained.
 The duo recorded their first single Quand Le Film Est Triste with Lena as a B-side.
 Their debut album 2 Belgen was released the same year.
 When Lena became a hit, the group re-recorded it in different arrangements and languages.
 The 1985 version charted the highest.
 Their 1984 cover of Alpha Blondy's Brigadier Sabari as Opération Coup de Poing also became a hit, as well as Queen of Mine.
 Thanks to their success, 2 Belgen expanded with additional members, making them no longer a musical duo.
-Celis left to join Nacht und Nebel and was replaced with Uli Kraemer, who previously played with Tank of Dankzig.
+Celis left to join Nacht und Nebel (band) and was replaced with Uli Kraemer, who previously played with Tank of Dankzig.
 Other new members were Alan Gevaert (bass), Jean-Lou Nowé (guitar) and Koen Brando (keyboards), making them no longer a musical duo.

 In 1993 2 Belgen split up.
-Rembert De Smet died in 2017, while Herman Celis passed away in 2021.
+Rembert De Smet died in 2017, while Herman Celis died in 2021.